 • Ridgeback, Genesis, Raleigh, Lapeirre, Tern, Reise & Muller, The Light Blue, Salsa, and Frog.
 Please do not travel to the shop without making an appointment.
 Please bear in mind that many bikes are still not in stock with suppliers or have long delays.
 We can discus details over the phone or via email in the first instance to see what may be possible.

 • Swallow, Ironbridge, Duratec, Landescape, Co-Motion and Circe.
 Again please call or email to discuss your requirements.
-We are able to offer virtual sizing consultations as government guidelines suggest that people do not travel outside their local area.
-We can also arrange delivery of your bike to you if required.
+We are able to offer virtual sizing consultations as we have been doing and also in-store sizing sessions – masks are essential for this.

 • We can only offer a limited test ride option and will consider this on an individual basis.